-Coaching is a competency driver of the implementation of a defined evidence-based practice.
+Coaching is a competency driver for the implementation of a defined evidence-based practice.
 A competency driver is defined as “a mechanism to develop, improve and sustain one’s ability to implement an intervention as intended in order to benefit children, families and communities.”
 (Implementation Drivers: Assessing Best Practices, 2015) Coaching within Family Services is therefore, a way to develop, improve and sustain Supervisor and Social Worker competence in areas of practice such as utilizing Structured Decision Making and other assessment tools to inform decision-making; development of critical thinking skills that enhance ability to address the safety and well being needs of children and families; and self-examination of skill areas that increase family engagement, among others.

 Coaching is the development of an ongoing relationship between a coach (FSD Supervisor and/or CWTP Training Coordinator) and an individual learner (FSD Social Worker or FSD team), which follows a process of inquiry and personal discovery.
 This structure is used to build an individual’s level of awareness and responsibility for his/her work performance by providing support and feedback so the individual can take action toward the realization of his/her professional goals.
 By meeting individual goals, the goals of the Division- specifically, outcomes generated by way of the Practice Model, are met.
 (Vermont FSD Coaching program, 2015)